 Appointments & Scheduling

 In order to maintain optimal use of my time, I am only able to offer weekly or bi-weekly standing appointments to my clients.
 I cannot guarantee early rescheduling (i.e., a session before the next scheduled standing appointment) in the event of a cancellation, nor can I guarantee the possibility of multiple in-office sessions per week for any client.
 The meeting time for in-office psychotherapy sessions is 45 minutes.
 If a client is late to a session, the end time will not be extended to compensate for their tardiness.
-Requests to change session duration will not be granted.
+Requests to extend session duration beyond 45 minutes will not be granted.

 If at all possible, clients should cancel or reschedule sessions in advance.
-For same-day cancellations, clients must provide notice within 15 minutes of the scheduled session start time in order to avoid fees.
+For same-day cancellations, clients must provide notice within 15 minutes after the scheduled session start time in order to avoid fees.
 If a client cancels more than 15 minutes after start time (i.e., a “late cancel”) or fails to attend a scheduled session without any notice of cancellation (i.e. a “no-show”), they will be responsible for a missed session fee of $50.00.
 I cannot guarantee early rescheduling (i.e., a session before the next scheduled standing appointment) in the event of a cancellation.
 Multiple no-shows and/or repeated cancellations may result in termination of services.

 I have set fees for in-office psychotherapy sessions and a per-session fee will be established during an initial phone consultation.
 The fee for a session no-show is $50, which will be charged to clients directly regardless of their regular payment type (i.e., self-pay or insurance).
 A $10.00 service charge will be charged for any checks returned for any reason for special handling.

-Due to the importance of client confidentiality and the minimizing dual relationships, I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, Instagram, LinkedIn, etc).
+Due to the importance of client confidentiality and the minimizing dual relationships, I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, Instagram, LinkedIn, etc.).
 I believe that adding clients as friends or contacts on these sites can compromise confidentiality and our respective privacy.
 It may also blur the boundaries of our therapeutic relationship.

-I cannot ensure the confidentiality of any form of communication through electronic media, including text messages, but if clients prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, I will do so.
+I cannot ensure the confidentiality of any form of communication through electronic media, but if clients prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, I will do so.
 While I try to return messages in a timely manner, I cannot guarantee immediate response and request that clients do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.